MuthamaFrancs/NumberGuessingGame/README.md

 int rand = (int)(Math.random() * range) + min;
 System.out.println(rand);

 In this code, Math.random() generates a random double between 0.0 and 1.0.
 Multiplying this by range scales the range to between 0.0 and range.
-Adding min then shifts the range to between min and max
+Adding min then shifts the range to between min and max# NumberGuessingGame